 Use an Angular service to provide the data and inject it:

-Taking advantage of an Angular service defined within your app allows to selectively inject it into the controllers that need it.
+Taking advantages of Angular service defined within your app allows to selectively inject it into the controllers that need it.
 The angular controllers can then be injected with the service to get the Rails data.
 Angular also supports implicit dependency injection if the names of parameters in the controller function definition match the name of the services.

 Of the four services injection approach feels most idiomatic to Angular.
 We create the service once, the code for the controller can be separated out into its own file in the form of rails partial, and it takes advantages of the angular services dependency injection mechanism.